grahamjenson/list_of_recommender_systems/README.md

 17. [hermes](https://github.com/lab41/hermes) is a recommendation framework for collaborative-filtering and content-based algorithms in PySpark.
 Main repository has been *abandoned*.
 18. [Spotlight](https://github.com/maciejkula/spotlight) utilizes factorization model and sequence model in the back end for building a basic recommendation system.
 It's a well-implemented Python framework.
 19. [recommenderlab](https://cran.r-project.org/web/packages/recommenderlab/index.html) provides a research infrastructure to test and develop recommender algorithms including UBCF, IBCF, FunkSVD and association rule-based algorithms
+20.[CaseRecommender](https://github.com/caserec/CaseRecommender) is a Python implementation of a number of popular recommendation algorithms.
+The framework aims to provide a rich set of components from which you can construct a customized recommender system from a set of algorithms.

 ## Non-SaaS Product Recommender Systems